 Daniel Koch is a docent, researcher and teacher at KTH Architecture and a practicing architect at Patchwork Architecture Laboratory.
-At KTH, Daniel works in the Urban Design and Urban Theory research area, heading the profile Critical Morphology and Spatial Analysis, where he is involved in several research projects with external funding, supervise PhD-students, and participate in the estabilshing of the new professorship in Applied Urban Design with Prof. Ann Legeby.
+At KTH, Daniel works in the Urban Design and Urban Theory research area, heading the profile Critical Morphology and Spatial Analysis, where he is involved in several research projects with external funding, supervise PhD-students, and participate in the research area Applied Urban Design.

-Daniel's research investigates the relation between architectural space and social, cultural and political phenomena, with a focus on spatial relations as an integral part of architecture.
-The research examines how formations of boundaries, relations, spaces-within-spaces, disjunctions and heterogeneity performatively situates people and produces social situations, extending into and dependent on social relations and structures.
-Central to this investigation has been the production of public culture, subjectivity and the training of aesthetics, as well as how diagrammatic representations of such relations work to drive research and design.
+Daniel's research investigates the relation between architectural space and social, cultural, and political phenomena, with a focus on spatial relations as an integral part of architecture.
+The research examines how formations of boundaries, relations, spaces-within-spaces, disjunctions, and heterogeneity performatively situate people and produces social situations, extending into and dependent on social relations and structures.
+Central to this investigation has been the production of public culture, subjectivity, and the training of aesthetics, as well as how diagrammatic representations of such relations work to drive research and design.

 Earlier Research Projects

 - Towards a Smart Society - the role of Digital Futures (2022-2023), a SEED project, where WP1 focused on developing a new agenda for Smart Societies within Digital Futures.

 - Duvedmodellen för Lokalsamhället 2.0 (2020-2022), leading the work package on Digitalization.